Campylobacter bacteria are now well recognized as one of the

 bugs such as Salmonella and Shigella as causes of illness, hospitalization and of lost production in the workplace.

 The campylobacter infection is usually passed to humans from

 food animals, particularly poultry, through consumption of undercooked

-‘A unique sensory structure that is able to bind host-specific sugar and is present on particularly virulent strains of Campylobacter jejuni has been identified by researchers.’
+A team at Griffith's Institute for Glycomics identified a unique sensory structure that is able to bind host-specific sugar and is present on particularly virulent strains of Campylobacter jejuni.

 In their paper A direct-sensing galactose chemoreceptor recently evolved in invasive strains of Campylobacter jejuni published in Nature Communications, the team explain that the ability to cause disease depends on the ability of bacterial cells to move towards their target host cells.

 It is the first known finding of a bacterial sensor that can bind sugar directly.